vlang/v/README.md

 wget https://raw.githubusercontent.com/vlang/vc/master/v.c
-cc -std=gnu11 -w -o v v.c  # Build it with Clang or GCC ./v -o v .                 # Use the resulting V binary to build V from V source ./v -o v .                 # Bootstrap the compiler again to make sure it works
+cc -std=gnu11 -w -o v v.c  # Build it with Clang or GCC ./v -o v .                 # Use the resulting V binary to build V from V source ./v -o v .                 # Build the compiler again to make sure it works
 ```

 That's it!
 Now you have a V executable at `v/compiler/v`.